Connecticut Softball Stadium

 Burrill Family Field at Connecticut Softball Stadium is the home field of the Connecticut Huskies softball team of the University of Connecticut.
-The stadium was located along Jim Calhoun Way, on the university's Storrs, Connecticut campus, adjacent to J. O. Christian Field and across from Morrone Stadium and the Burton Family Football Complex.
+The stadium is located along Jim Calhoun Way, on the university's Storrs, Connecticut campus, adjacent to J. O. Christian Field and across from Morrone Stadium and the Burton Family Football Complex.
 The field is named for the Burrill Family, five of whom are UConn alums.

 Events

 In addition to hosting UConn regular season softball games, the stadium has been the site of an NCAA Regional in 1990, and the 1992, 1993, 1997 and 1999 Big East Conference softball tournaments.
 The Huskies won the 1992 and 1993 events on their home field.

 Original facility

 The original field had limited bleacher seating, but grass areas for up to 2,000 fans.
 The field was sparse in terms of amenities, with no concession area, simple dugouts, and a small shed for press and scoreboard operations.
 It was a grass field with a dirt infield.